These are my academic publications.

 (2024) ACM Conference on International Computing Education Research

 Students often internalize technological determinism narratives when deciding whether to adopt LLMs into their learning processes, however, after becoming self-aware about negative impacts on their learning, they often changed their behavior.
-Undergraduate Student Attitudes towards a Social Justice Context in a Programming Project Aadarsh Padiyath, Kyle Ashburn, Barbara Ericson
+2023

 Multi-Institutional Multi-National Studies of Parsons Problems Barbara Ericson, Janice L. Pearce, Susan H. Rodger, Andrew Csizmadia, Rita Garcia, Francisco J. Gutierrez, Konstantinos Liaskos, Aadarsh Padiyath, Michael James Scott, David H. Smith IV, Jayakrishnan M. Warriem, Angela Zavaleta Burnuy